Frequently Asked Questions

 The management agreement gives us the authority to spend up to $300 per individual repair prior to needing to consult the property owner.
 This allows us to do our jobs without interruption and provide proper service to our residents.
 That being said, you will be informed right away when a work order has been issued so you are kept in the loop about all on-goings with your property.

-Should the repair needed exceeded the repair limitation of $300 then we will contact you first for approval.
+Should the repair needed exceeds the repair limitation of $300 then we will contact you first for approval.
 This is where things can get difficult because, despite having veto power over a larger repair issue, you need to make the repair anyway.
-If someone rents a home with a dishwasher then ti's expected that the dishwasher will work and, if it breaks, that it will be repaired.
-You can say "no" to larger repairs but your resident will also have a sold, lawful reason to terminate their lease.
+If someone rents a home with a dishwasher then it's expected that the dishwasher will work and, if it breaks, that it will be repaired.
+You can say "no" to larger repairs but your resident will also have a solid, lawful reason to terminate their lease.

 Emergency repairs are handled differently.
 Standard repairs are only ordered from work orders submitted in writing by the tenant, whether at the office or online.
 They follow the procedure as detailed above.
 Emergency repairs don't require a work order and can be fairly common.
 Anything involving water penetration into the house (plumbing issues, leaky roof, improper drainage), AC in the summer, and heat in the winter are all considered emergencies.
 We will make every effort to contact the owner but it is very important to remember that 1) even if we can't make direct contact with the owner we will move forward with the needed repair and, 2) even if as an owner you don't want to perform the repair we are legally obligated to do so.
 Any of the above situations can be critical to the health of the occupant and must be dealt with quickly.
 Not only do the laws of the State Of Texas allow us to proceed with these repairs, they command us to.
 Please keep this in mind if there's ever an unexpected circumstance with your property.
 We will do everything we can to uphold your best interest, but sometimes that involves making the required investment in a needed repair.